plone/documentation/docs/classic-ui/theming/barceloneta.md

 ## npm package

-To compile the SCSS code you have to install the required dependencies with `npm` and run the package script `build` inside the `theme/` folder:
+To compile the SCSS code you have to install Node.js (v16+) and the required dependencies with `npm`.
+Then run the package script `build` inside the `theme/` folder:

 ```shell
 npm install